grips1/Backdoor/README.md

 # Backdoor script

 Note: I'll be keeping the documentation and progress of my work on this page.
+-_-_-_- Update -_-_-_-

+After researching the topic of backdoor creation I decided to just make it a reverse shell script due to being short on time for development.
+Apologies.

 ###### Firstly what do I plan to achieve with this project?
 I plan on coding a script that creates a connection once executed, which provides the client with an cmd shell on a windows machine.